-The monument to the First Delaware Volunteer Infantry Regiment is south of Gettysburg on the west side of Hancock Avenue near the Brian Farm.
-(39.8146° N, 77.235455° W; map; Tour map: Hancock Avenue at Ziegler’s Grove) A marker showing the position of the regiment’s skirmish line on July 2 and 3 is at the location of the Bliss farm.
+The monument to the 1st Delaware Volunteer Infantry Regiment is south of Gettysburg on the west side of Hancock Avenue near the Brian Farm.
+(Hancock Avenue at Ziegler’s Grove tour map) A marker showing the position of the regiment’s skirmish line on July 2 and 3 is at the location of the Bliss farm.

 About the Monument to the First Delaware